Adika-Junior/alx-airbnb-database/normalization.md

 **Missing Entity**: Availability and dynamic pricing not represented

 #### Analysis
-Properties need per-date availability tracking and price overrides for weekends/holidays.
-This requires a separate entity to avoid data redundancy and support fine-grained control.
+Properties need per-date availability tracking and price overrides for weekends and holidays.
+This requires a separate entity to avoid data redundancy and to support fine-grained control.

 #### Normalization Rationale
 - Each property has availability status for each date